Movement in Still Life: Background

 Movement in Still Life was completely redesigned in the US for an American audience.
 This version has several minutes cut from each track and is presented in an unmixed manner with breaks in between songs.
 The tracks were also rearranged: The original closer, "Satellite", was moved to the middle and replaced by the hip hop track "Love on Haight Street", while the opening song was also moved to the centre of the record and replaced by "Madskillz-Mic Chekka" and the US single "Never Gonna Come Back Down", featuring Mike Doughty of Soul Coughing on vocals.
 "Ride", "The Hip Hop Phenomenon", "Giving Up the Ghost" and "Namistai" were replaced with "Shame" and "Smartbomb"; the latter of which was later sampled for *NSYNC's international hit "Pop", also produced by BT.
-The album's Australian version uses the UK track listing, but replaces "The Hip Hop Phenomenon" with "Never Gonna Come Back Down", mixing it into its surrounding tracks with transitions.
+The album's Australian version mostly uses the UK track listing, but replaces "The Hip Hop Phenomenon" with "Never Gonna Come Back Down", mixing it into its surrounding tracks with transitions.

 A song called "Far From Goodbye (Later My Love)" was released in a sampler of the album in 1999, but never released officially.

 There are two versions of the album on vinyl: a double LP, with a variant of the UK track listing; and a four-LP version with eight tracks, with one song per side, featuring extended mixes.
 Several of these extended mixes were later added to a Special Edition double-CD set from Hong Kong, which also included other extended mixes.